 |Tank size||100 liters (25 US gallons) and more|

 |Temperature||75–81 °F (24–27 °C)|

-|Size||10 centimetres (3.9 in)|
+|Size||Up to 10 centimetres (3.9 in)|

-The main requirement is for the fish not to have any competitors in the water bottom layers.
-Buffalo head cichlids ideal tank mate is a fish that prefers upper or middle water layers.
+The main requirement is for the buffalo head cichlid not to have any competitors in the water bottom layers.
+Ideal tank mate is a fish that prefers upper or middle water layers.
 At that the fish shouldn’t be small so the cichlid won’t swallow it.